jonathanstull/pig-dice/README.md

 Describe: PlayerConstructor();
   1. Test: "It creates a constructor object for a player"
   Code:
-  function PlayerConstructor {playerId, turnTotal, playerScore}
+  function PlayerConstructor {playerId, turnScore, playerScore}
-  Expected Output: let playerName = new PlayerConstructor {playerId, turnTotal, playerScore}
+  Expected Output: let playerName = new PlayerConstructor {playerId, turnScore, playerScore}

+  Describe: "createPlayer"
-  2. Test:
+  2. Test: "It creates a player using the PlayerConstructor"
   Code:
-  Expected Output:
+  let createPlayer = new PlayerConstructor(playerId, turnScore, playerScore) Expected Output:

 ## MIT License